 The effects of a plant disease on quality and quantity of vegetable production and impact to growers is required to enable the cost-effectiveness of disease management programs (theme 3) to be calculated and fully realized.
 This information also provides a foundation for both strategic and tactical disease management decisions.
 Research within this thematic area is depicting the spatiotemporal attributes of epidemics, quantifying distances and patterns of disease and pathogen spread from inoculum sources, and implications for risk prediction in integrated pest management programs.
 A feature of this research is the use of new technologies to quantify disease intensity by improving accuracy and precision of phytopathometry methods and defining new paradigms for spatial analysis of epidemics.

 In collaboration with growers and industry stakeholders, management strategies with a holistic focus are designed based on pathogen biology and epidemiological knowledge.
 Pesticide efficacy and associated issues such as residues and off-target impacts are central premises, but other factors must also be considered.
-For example, manipulating canopy growth using various methods such as plant growth regulators and fertility, use of pathogen-free planting material, canopy and stand management, and control of alternate and alternative hosts are all important factors for consideration and testing where practical.
+For example, manipulating canopy growth using various methods such as plant growth regulators and fertility, use of pathogen-free planting material, canopy and stand management, and control of alternative hosts are all important factors for consideration and testing where practical.